Joe Malone: 1917–1924

-Malone decided to not return to Hamilton for the 1922–23 season.
+Malone decided not to return to Hamilton for the 1922–23 season.
 He was traded back to the Canadiens on January 3, 1923, in exchange for Edmond Bouchard.
 He scored only a single goal that season while generally playing as a substitute.
-He played nine games without scoring the next season, playing his last game on January 23 against his former team in Hamilton, before retiring.
-The Canadiens did not include his name on the Cup in 1924, because he did not play in the playoffs.
-However, he is credited by the NHL as winning his third Stanley Cup that season.
+He played ten games without scoring the next season, playing his last game on January 26 against the Toronto St. Patricks.

 Playing style

-Malone spent the majority of his playing career as a centre forward, and he had a particular penchant for finding open space on the ice for his goal scoring.
-Malone earned his famous nickname, "Phantom Joe", both for his dark eyes, and from his ability to find openings offensively and weave his way to the net in an almost invisible fashion.
+Malone spent the majority of his playing career as a centre, and he had a particular penchant for finding open space on the ice for his goal-scoring.
+Malone earned his famous nickname, "Phantom Joe", both for his dark eyes and for his ability to find openings offensively and weave his way to the net in an almost invisible fashion.
 In an era known for its violence and physicality, Malone was regarded more as a finesse player, with another nickname of his being "Gentleman Joe".
 Contrary to many other players of his era, such as his Quebec teammate Joe Hall (with the nickname "Bad Joe") and his Montreal teammate Newsy Lalonde, Malone also did not have a reputation as a particularly rough player, but rather as one of the cleanest players in the game.
-He was also considered a great stickhandler.
-During his time with the Montreal Canadiens in the NHL Malone was also successful in holding down the left wing position, playing alongside centre forward Newsy Lalonde.

 Malone was not considered to be one of the fastest players in the game, but rather a smooth player who knew exactly how to position himself around the opposing goal cage.
 The December 30, 1919 issue of the Ottawa Journal reproduced a conversation between three hockey fans, where a veteran spectator of 25 years, who had seen all the great players in the game, gave echo to this sentiment and compared Malone's abilities to those of baseball second baseman Eddie Collins, an opinion the newspaper itself agreed with.